networknt/light-rest-4j/docs/content/tutorial/discovery.md

 ### API D

 Although API D is not calling any other APIs, it needs to register itself to consul so that API B can discovery it from the same consul registry.
+Let's create service.yml

 service.yml